Who are we?

 Incorporated in Oregon, we are a registered, tax-exempt, 501(c)(3) nonprofit organization.

-Our mission is to inspire, mobilize, and support individuals, businesses, and communities in transitioning to a thriving, sustainable society based on the continuous circulation of resources within ecological limits.
+Our mission is to inspire, mobilize, and support individuals, businesses, and communities in the transition to a society that thrives within ecological limits.

 Our team is based across 9 countries from around the world.